Liquid-mirror telescope: Conventional land-based liquid-mirror telescopes

 These are made of liquid stored in a cylindrical container made of a composite material, such as Kevlar.
 The cylinder is spun until it reaches a few revolutions per minute.
 The liquid gradually forms a paraboloid, the shape of a conventional telescopic mirror.
 The mirror's surface is very precise, and small imperfections in the cylinder's shape do not affect it.
 The amount of mercury used is small, less than a millimeter in thickness.

 Moon-based liquid-mirror telescopes

-Low-temperature ionic liquids (below 130 kelvins) have been proposed as the fluid base for an extremely large-diameter spinning liquid-mirror telescope to be based on the Moon.
+Low-temperature ionic liquids (below 130 kelvin) have been proposed as the fluid base for an extremely large-diameter spinning liquid-mirror telescope to be based on the Moon.
 Low temperature is advantageous in imaging long-wave infrared light, which is the form of light (extremely red-shifted) that arrives from the most distant parts of the visible universe.
 Such a liquid base would be covered by a thin metallic film that forms the reflective surface.